mercadopago/devsite-docs/guides/checkout-bricks/payment-brick/customers-cards.en.md

 >
 > Attention
 >
-> Only expired cards will be shown to the buyer, expired cards will not be made available.
+> Only no expired cards will be shown to the buyer, expired cards will not be made available.

 ![payment-brick-cc](checkout-bricks/payment-brick-cc.en.gif)